The churches of Christ Greet You (Romans

 Dear

-church, sweet bride of Christ, let's not forget what we're about!
-We
+sweet bride of Christ, let's not forget what we're about!
+We are bought

-His blood, and only God and we know who we are, because His spirit
+blood, and only God and we know who we are, because His spirit bears

-bears witness with our spirit that we are His by creation and
+with our spirit that we are His by creation and redemption (read Rom.

-8:9-17).
-We are here to do what Christ did while He was in the world,
+We are here to do what Christ did while He was in the world, and what

-what He would if He were here now.
-The church is His body operative in
+if He were here now.
+The church is His body operative in the world.
+Our

-world.
-Our job is to spread the good news of the Gospel.
-The Gospel is
+to spread the good news of the Gospel.
+The Gospel is the power of God

 We Are Not the Only Ones